Asymptotic analysis of synchrosqueezing transform -- toward statistical inference with nonlinear-type time-frequency analysis: Complex Gaussians and their quotients

 The proof of Theorem \ref{thm: quotient mean bound proposition} is given in~\ref{Proof Proposition 2.3}.
 Note that when $\Gamma$ is not diagonal, $Z_1$ and $Z_2$ are dependent.
-In the SST application we soon consider, $\Gamma$ will automatically be diagonal (and for most applications, a whitening process can achieve this condition).
+In the SST application we soon consider, $\Gamma$ will automatically be diagonal, and for most applications, a whitening process can achieve this condition.

-\begin{remark} We now discuss a point of potential confusion in the literature.
-It is well-known that the quotient of two independent \emph{real} Gaussian random variables follows a Cauchy distribution, and the density of a quotient of dependent nonstandard real Gaussians is given explicitly in \cite[Theorem 2]{Pham-Gia-06}.
-One might expect that an extension to the complex situation would bring truth to the statement that ``a quotient of complex Gaussians should have a complex Cauchy distribution''.
-Unfortunately, this is not the case: a distribution by the name of complex Cauchy has already appeared in the literature~\cite[p.~46, (2.80) with $n=1$]{Schreier-10}, its density being given by

-for some location parameter $\mu$ and so-called scatter (or dispersion) matrix $\underline{S}$.
-This does not coincide with the distribution of the quotient of two complex Gaussians; for example, the former does not have a mean~\cite{Schreier-10}, whereas the latter does, as is shown in Theorem \ref{thm: quotient mean bound proposition}. \end{remark}
+\begin{remark} We mention a point of potential confusion from the literature.
+It is well-known that the quotient of two \emph{real} Gaussian random variables (independent or not) has a Cauchy tail, and its density is given explicitly in \cite[Theorem 2]{Pham-Gia-06}.
+One might expect a parallel statement that ``a quotient of complex Gaussians should have a complex Cauchy distribution''.
+However, this is not the case: a distribution by the name of complex Cauchy has already appeared in the literature~\cite[p.~46, (2.80) with $n=1$]{Schreier-10}, its density being given by $ f(z) = \frac{1}{\pi \sqrt{\det{\underline{S}}} } \left( 1+(\underline{z}-\underline{\mu})^*\underline{S}^{-1}(\underline{z}-\underline{\mu})\right)^{-3/2} $ for some location parameter $\mu$ and scatter (or dispersion) matrix $\underline{S}$.
+This does not coincide with the distribution of the quotient of two complex Gaussians; for example, the former does not have a mean~\cite{Schreier-10}, whereas the latter does. \end{remark}